brockweaver/hxu/README.md

       --windows         use windows-style line endings (\r\n) instead of unix-style (\n)
 ```

+Note the type of the file (account balance, event notification, etc) is autodetected by inspecting the Header line present in every file emitted by Helix.

 The `--preserve` flag is to disable the auto-conversion of fields from string to their appropriate types and format.
 For example, in the account balance file the `accountBalance` field as it appears in the file is `000000000001234`.
 By default, this is emitted by `hxu` as `12.34`, which is its semantic meaning.
 To disable this conversion, specify the `--preserve` flag and it will emit from `hxu` as the original value, `000000000001234`.

 The `file` command does some implicit validation to ensure the file is valid:
-- Ensures all bytes for all fields on every line exist (proper ignores extra fields)
+- Ensures all bytes for all fields on every line exist (properly ignores extra fields)
-- Compares line count reported by header with actual line count

 If you want to perform this validation without converting and emitting file content, pass the `--format=verifyonly` flag
+If you want additional validation, pass the `--strict` flag.

+If no arguments are specified (i.e. missing `inputfile` and `outputfile`), reads from `stdin` and writes to `stdout`.

 `hxu help` - displays helpful information for using non-default behavior of hxu. e.g. arguments and flags for each individual command.